MicrosoftDocs/defender-docs/defender-xdr/pilot-deploy-defender-office-365.md

   - highpri
   - tier1
 ms.topic: conceptual
-ms.date: 05/27/2021
+ms.date: 05/15/2024
 ---

-# Step 3.
-Enable and pilot Microsoft Defender for Office 365
+# Step 2.
+Pilot and deploy Defender for Office 365

 **Applies to:**
 - Microsoft Defender XDR

 This article outlines the process to enable and pilot Microsoft Defender for Office 365.
-Before starting this process, be sure you've reviewed the overall process for [evaluating Microsoft Defender XDR](eval-overview.md), and you've [created the Microsoft Defender XDR evaluation environment](eval-create-eval-environment.md).
+Before starting this process, be sure you've reviewed the overall process for [evaluating Microsoft Defender XDR](pilot-deploy-overview.md), and you've [created the Microsoft Defender XDR evaluation environment](eval-create-eval-environment.md).

 Use the following steps to enable and pilot Microsoft Defender for Office 365.